 Time and Location: September 5, 2019 / GoodPlanet Foundation, Domaine de Longchamp, Paris

-The Willis Research Network (WRN) held an afternoon of presentation and networking with Dr. Greg Holland, Director Emeritus of the Capacity Center for Climate and Weather Extremes (C3WE) at the National Center for Atmospheric Research (NCAR), Boulder, Colorado.
-Dr. Holland has worked with Willis Towers Watson for many years via the Willis Research Network, focusing on tropical cyclone impact research, collaborating with our Willis Re Catastrophe Analytics teams closely, to develop new methods and data to help us maintain an up to date View of Risk for our clients.
+The WTW Research Network (WRN) held an afternoon of presentation and networking with Dr. Greg Holland, Director Emeritus of the Capacity Center for Climate and Weather Extremes (C3WE) at the National Center for Atmospheric Research (NCAR), Boulder, Colorado.
+Dr. Holland has worked with WTW for many years via the WTW Research Network, focusing on tropical cyclone impact research, collaborating with our Willis Re Catastrophe Analytics teams closely, to develop new methods and data to help us maintain an up to date View of Risk for our clients.